 - Net out to $0 (fully funded option)

 - Owe for coverage (costs of option is greater than available flex credits)

-During Open Enrolment, both the current Flexible Benefits Guide and the current calculator are provided so you can accurately compare your coverage.
-The following year’s Flexible Benefits Guide and calculator have been updated with the rates that take effect the following year.
+During Open Enrolment, both the current Flexible Benefits Guide and the current Calculator Tool are provided so you can accurately compare your coverage.
+The following year’s Flexible Benefits Guide and Calculator Tool have been updated with the rates that take effect the following year.